 First, we headed to the railway station to figure out the next connection.
 We had a lot of time to spend there, as there are only 3 trains a day and the next one was only at 12:05.
 We walked around the town, visited the market, bought some food that was extremely cheap and they didn’t even try to overcharge us, unlike in Bangkok…

 Finally, the departure time came and we were on the way to Maeklong!
-The view from the train was similar as earlier.
+The view from the train was similar to earlier.
 One more hour and we arrived at THE MARKET!

-So how does it work in reality?
+So how does the railway market work in reality?
 Imagine a marketplace.
 A lively one.
-When the train is approaching, the sellers slowly, without any rush (because the train is slow as we already mentioned) close their sun blocks and move their stalls backwards on the little rails.
+When the train is approaching, the sellers slowly, without any rush (because the train is slow as we already mentioned) close their sun blocks and move their stalls backward on the little rails.
 I had an imagination that it will be chaotic, but it is a routine task.
-They have to move their stalls about a meter backwards only, on both sides of the alley that has the railway tracks in the middle.
-After the train has passed, the sellers move everything back to original place and continue their day as nothing has happened.
-It is not a big deal as there are only few train pairs a day and I’m sure they got well used to doing it every day.
+They have to move their stalls about a meter backward only, on both sides of the alley that has the railway tracks in the middle.
+After the train has passed, the sellers move everything back to the original place and continue their day as nothing has happened.
+It is not a big deal as there are only a few train pairs a day and I’m sure they got well used to doing it every day.
 I think their biggest concern is to warn tourists if they are too close to the tracks or the train.

 Do you also wonder why the railway market is placed on the train tracks?